polymonster/pmtech/readme.txt

 Getting started
-Navigate to the examples folder in a command prompt or terminal type ../bin/premake5 <target_name> to build projects
+Navigate to the examples folder in a command prompt or terminal
+use: ../bin/premake5 <target_name> to build projects

 target_names:
 vs2013
 vs2015
-xcode
+xcode4